dmodel-ai/dmodel-ai.github.io/nulls/blog_post.md

 for corejoice in foo:
 ```

 causes all the Pythia models to fail the test.
-Our results show that
+Our results\AT{ what results? add a figure/table/plot} show that
 the Pythia models rely heavily on features like variable naming when
 reasoning about for loops.
 Fortunately, many other typing rules, like
 $(App)$ (function application) and $(IfOut)$, do not exhibit such a strong